 That’s why some lenders may charge prepayment penalties to the borrowers who want to pay their loans before time.
 So, it is very important to know if the installment loan is bundled with prepayment penalties.
 Since you’ll sign a contract, you must check the terms of the deal clearly to avoid any kind of confusion.

-As per Randall Yates , CEO and founder of The Lenders Network added – “Prepayment penalties are very rare to see these days, they’re illegal for government-backed loans.”
+As Randall Yates, CEO and founder of The Lenders Network added – “Prepayment penalties are very rare to see these days, they’re illegal for government-backed loans.”

 “Prepayment penalties are illegal on any loan in 14 U.S. states” and that “the other 36 states have drastically reduced the number of loans issued with a prepayment penalty.”

-6. Are you ok with the loan term?
+6. Are you okay with the loan term?

 When it comes to getting a loan, it is far more important than you can pay it off.
 For that reason, it is wise to get an idea about how much your installment loan can cost you.
 After that, you must determine how much time you have to pay it back.

-Few high-interest loans such as payday and title loans should be repaid within two or three weeks on average.
-And as per the agreement, you are bound to pay off the entire loan plus interest in a single, big payment.
-That can be very difficult for most of the borrowers.
+Few high-interest loans, such as payday and title loans, should be repaid within two or three weeks on average.
+As per the agreement, you are bound to pay off the entire loan plus interest in a single, big payment.
+That can be very difficult for most borrowers.

 If you want to determine “how much installment loan can cost you”, you may need to ask your lender about the repayment tenure.
 This way you may be able to calculate how much you are paying off towards the loan.
 Do this before signing the contract.